Gender nonconformity: Gender-affirmative practices

-Gender-affirmative practices recognize and support an individual's unique gender self-identification and expression.
-Gender-affirmative practices are becoming more widely adopted in the mental and physical health fields in response to research showing that clinical practices that encourage individuals to accept a certain gender identity can cause psychological harm.
-In 2015, the American Psychological Association published gender-affirmative practice guidelines for clinicians working with transgender and gender-nonconforming people.
-Preliminary research on gender-affirmative practices in the medical and psychological settings has primarily shown positive treatment outcomes.
-As these practices become more widely used, longer-term studies and studies with larger sample sizes are needed to continue to evaluate these practices.
+Gender-affirmative practices recognize and support an individual's gender self-identification and expression.
+Gender-affirmative practices are becoming more widely adopted in the mental and physical health fields in response to research indicating that clinical practices that encourage individuals to accept a particular gender identity can cause psychological harm.
+In 2015, the American Psychological Association published gender-affirmative practice guidelines for clinicians working with transgender and gender nonconforming people.
+Preliminary research on gender-affirmative practices in medical and psychological settings has primarily shown positive treatment outcomes.
+As these practices become more widely used, longer-term studies and studies with larger sample sizes are needed to continue to evaluating them.

-Research has shown that youth who receive gender-affirming support from their parents have better mental health outcomes than their peers who do not.
+Research has shown that youth who receive gender-affirming support from their parents have better mental health outcomes than those who do not.

-Gender-affirmative practices emphasize gender health.
-Gender health is an individual's ability to identify as and express the gender(s) that feels most comfortable without the fear of rejection.
+Gender-affirmative practices emphasize "gender health", which Hidalgo et al. define as an individual's ability to identify as and express the gender or genders that feel most comfortable without fear of rejection.
 Gender-affirmative practices are informed by the following premises: